etafoh/my-test/README.md

-# my-test
+# This is my readme file
-this is my first git hub project
+I am only trying my best